TransfiniteMeshPrimitives-TFMP-demo/TransfiniteMeshPrimitives-TFMP-demo/README.md

 TFMP is a visual authoring tool concept for constructing structured 3D geometry from predefined primitive templates and preparing Gmsh-compatible GEO descriptions for downstream meshing workflows.

 Directly writing Gmsh GEO scripts is flexible, but it can become less convenient when structured 3D geometry must be built, edited, rearranged, and kept consistent across transfinite settings, physical groups, and entity IDs.
-TFMP is designed to make that workflow more editable, visual, and workflow-oriented before GEO export.

 This repository is presented as a **demo showcase** of the interface and workflow design only.